fuglaro/WebShush/README.md

 Nothing is secure until it is audited and reviewed by peers.

 # Wish List for Future Work
-* Implement the Kitty Control Sequence Protocol https://sw.kovidgoyal.net/kitty/keyboard-protocol/ as a xtermjs addon.
+* Kitty Control Sequence Protocol addon (https://sw.kovidgoyal.net/kitty/keyboard-protocol).

 # Thanks to
 We stand on the shoulders of giants.
 They own this, far more than I do.